This Mole Rats in Space review was made after playing the game six times.

 - It would have been great if the snakes were little plastic figures rather than cardboard pieces.
 Kids seem to really like the look and feel of the mole rats, so it would have been cool if the other major characters in the game were plastic, too.
 Not a big deal, though.

 - I also worry that a group of kids would have a very tough time winning this game on their own.
 We’ve played all of our games with at least one adult, and we still lost about half of the games.
-If you do plan on getting this with younger kids, I recommend joining them for the first five or six games so they can get a feel for how to deal with the snakes.
+If you do plan on getting this for younger kids, I recommend joining them for the first five or six games so they can get a feel for how to deal with the snakes.

 I can confirm that Mole Rats in Space is a Chutes and Ladders killer.
 It has a more fun theme and it gives everyone more choices to make.
 Plus, I think most people will agree it has a much better look than Chutes and Ladders.